infou012/dataming-projects/README.md

 # dataming-projects
 Fellows blue collars !
-Let's enjoy work in the mine :-)
+Let's enjoy our work in the mine :-)